 The diner would open as the 'Newark' branch of AJ's in August 1990.
 After they were taken over by Granada in 1998, it was converted into the 'Winthorpe' branch of Little Chef.
 Confusingly, a Little Chef already existed just across the road at the Winthorpe Interchange, resulting in the two branches competing for custom.

 The restaurant closed in 2005 as part of the first major slimming down of the chain, which focused on smaller branches.
 It was later taken over by the Indian restaurant 'Mint Leaf', who permanently closed in late 2020.

 The filling station was branded Jet, and had a Costcutter store.
 It was rebranded to Murco in the early 2010s, and they were purchased by MFG in 2015.
 MFG reverted the filling station back to the Jet brand.

 The forecourt shop changed to Londis in 2016, and the forecourt rebranded to Esso in 2018.
 A full redevelopment was carried out in Spring 2021, reopening in July 2021 with a new Greggs store and a refurbished shop.

-Against this uncertain backdrop, MFG sought planning permission to build eight electric vehicle charging points in their forecourt in August 2022.
-National Highways have urged them to wait until more details of the improvement scheme are available, but permission was later granted by the local authority in October 2022 regardless.
+While this was going on, MFG had sought planning permission to build eight electric vehicle charging points in their forecourt in August 2022.
+National Highways had urged them to wait until more details of the improvement scheme are available, but permission was later granted by the local authority in October 2022 regardless.

 |Winthorpe (¼ mile)||Services on the A46||Thorpe on the Hill (9 miles)|